 No website — read on for how to get these plaques

 But take note, dear readers, because this company is so old-school that they don’t have a website and don’t advertise an email address.
 Yes, they do have voice mail — but note, it is my experience that they take you a while to call back.

 Want to see the designs?
 The prices?
-The complete brochure and 2014 prices are right here in this story.
-Then, call the company to confirm availability, current pricing, and get the order form.
+The complete brochure and 2014 prices (confirmed as still in effect in 2021) are at the bottom of this story.

 Caryn and Nina462 made the discovery